 CAPTAIN JAMES ALLEN and NANCY LOUISA CATHEY BLAYLOCK HOUSE

-- Wanetta Welch created the Blaylock House painting in 1899, owned by Jack and Betty Lackey.
+Wanetta Welch created the 1899 Blaylock House painting that is owned by Jack and Betty Lackey.
 The Blaylock House began as an 1835 two-room cabin that continued to be encircled and expanded until 1890 when the house was essentially completed except for third floor tower improvements made in 1996 by owners Jerry and Nancy McFall.
 The Reverend Jesse Stalcup built the house.
-Blaylock was a Captain of the 25th NC Infantry Regiment.
-Intrigue, including lost treasure and murder, followed members of the five generations of Blaylocks who lived in the house.
+Blaylock was the Captain of the 25th NC Infantry Regiment, Company F. Intrigue, including lost treasure and murder, followed members of the five generations of Blaylocks who lived in the house.

 COLONEL JOSEPH and NANCY HYATT CATHEY HOUSE